Bunak people: Between Maliana, Lamaknen and Maucatar

 As a result of the various territorial shifts between the Bunak kingdoms, however, the border between the two colonial powers of Portugal and the Netherlands remained a long-standing issue and was the subject of lengthy negotiations.
 In Lakmaras District, there were several deaths in the same year in clashes between Dutch and Portuguese troops.
 The Dutch claim to Maucatar was justified by Lakmaras sovereignty, which created a link to Maucatar.
 Meanwhile, Lakmaras had become subject to the kingdom of Lamaquitos, and this was part of the Portuguese sphere of power established by the Treaty of Lisbon in 1859.
-Maucatar would have failed as an Portugal enclave, according to the agreements that were already in place.
+Maucatar would have failed as a Portugal enclave, according to the agreements that were already in place.
 On the other hand, the state of Tahakay (Tahakai, Tafakay, Takay; now in southern Lamaknen district) belonging to Portugal had subsequently become part of Lamaknen district.
 Tahakay, however, belonged to the Portuguese sphere of influence, while Lamaknen district belonged to the Dutch.
 Portugal opposed this loss in the negotiations of 1902, and therefore demanded the entire Dutch territories in the center of Timor.
 A compromise was reached with The Hague Convention of October 1, 1904: Portugal was to receive Maucatar, in exchange for the Portuguese enclave Noimuti in West Timor, and the border areas of Tahakay, Tamira Ailala and Tamiru Ailala of Lamaknen District.
 Portugal respected the treaty until 1909, but then there was a dispute over the border crossing on the eastern border of Oecusse District.
 In 1910, the Netherlands took advantage of the overthrow of the Portuguese monarchy in order to regain Lakmaras with the help of European and Javanese troops.

 In February 1911, following the 1904 Convention, Portugal tried to occupy Maucatar.
 However, in June, it faced a superior Dutch armed force from the Ambonese infantry, supported by European soldiers.
 On June 11, Portuguese troops occupied the territory of Lakmaras, but on July 18, Dutch and Javanese troops regained it.
 After the Dutch victory, the Portuguese then sought a peaceful agreement.
 They soon fell into trouble with a rebellion in the Manufahi District, which brought them to the negotiating table.
 On August 17, 1916, a treaty was signed in The Hague, which largely defined the borders between East and West Timor.
 On 21 November the agreed areas were exchanged.
 Noimuti, Maubisse, Tahakay and Taffliroe fell to the Netherlands, and Maucatar to Portugal, causing panic.
 Before the transfer to the Portuguese, 5,000 locals, mostly Bunaks, destroyed their fields and moved to West Timor.
 The population in Tamira Ailala would rather have stayed with Portugal, while in Tahakay the Dutch were welcomed.